Pazoia/Wiki-Project-Backend/README.md

 > ### Application notes

 - I choose to use SQLite3 for the database for this project.
 My reasoning to use SQLite3 was that it is a light weight database, and as this is a project that is not going to demand too much from the database or hold any sensitive data I believe SQLite3 is sufficient.
 It also makes reviewing and testing the tech test easier as the database gets created on initialising the flask server.

-- For this project I committed all my changes to the main branch, not pushing any changes to Github as per the tech test requirements, but if I was to use a Github repo, I would create branches for adding new features or working in the different parts of the product.
-These would then be approved and merged to the main/master branch.

 ---